 Putonghua promotion activities by Putonghua Ambassadors

-Special efforts have been made to develop students’ interest in Science and their scientific way of thinking.
-Internally, the Science Week is held annually by the Science Ambassadors, a team of dedicated budding student scientists.
-The STEAM Education programme, together with the junior science curriculum, has provide ample opportunities for each and every student to explore and apply scientific knowledge in everyday lives.
-Students are encouraged to join external local and international science competitions or interflow programmes.
-Our students’ success in inter-school science competitions in Hong Kong has earned them valuable chances of international exposure through representing Hong Kong in science competitions abroad.
+Our school has made special efforts to become the cradle for budding scientists.
+The Science Week, a student-initiated programme, is held annually by the Science Ambassadors to develop student interest in Science and broach their scientific way of thinking.
+The STEM Education programme, together with the Junior Science curriculum, provide ample opportunities for each and every student to explore and apply scientific knowledge in everyday life.
+Students are encouraged to join external local and international science and mathematics competitions or interflow programmes.
+Our students’ success in inter-school science and mathematics competitions in Hong Kong has earned them valuable chances of international exposure through representing Hong Kong in science and mathematics competitions abroad.
+We believe that every small effort can make great changes.
+To empower our students with innovation and perseverance, we hope to bring betterment to our community.

 Art appreciation and art making are integrated in a holistic Visual Arts curriculum.
 To enhance students’ understanding of the contemporary art scene, they are exposed to different artists and media in the Artist-in-school programme and are encouraged to explore different media by attending different kinds of workshops and master classes beyond the classroom: